-Raises ValueError - if the root of the XML tree is not a properties> tag or an <entry> element is missing a key attribute class javaproperties.Properties (data=None, defaults=None)
+Raises ValueError - if the root of the XML tree is not a properties> tag or an <entry> element is missing a key attribute iovoproportios Documentation.
+Dalagas 0 0 1 lavabroberties Documentation. neiease U.Z.
+I class javaproperties.Properties (data=None, defaults=None)